hugopl/reviewit/README.md

 ### Applying a patch from some MR on your working copy

 Sometimes you aren't a believer and want to try the patch yourself, this is easy, just run `review apply X` where X is the MR id.

+### Clean up dead/reviewed branches

+Do `review cleanup`, it will issue a `git remote prune <your_remote>` and remove all local branches for merge requests already accepted or abandonned.